How to Prepare for Annapurna Circuit Trek?

 You should get the bus ticket a day before you will leave as the bus will leave very early in the morning.
 This will also give you the time to know from where the bus leaves and at what time.

 During trekking in Nepal, you will be trekking in the remote areas of Nepal where there won’t be any ATM facilities.
 Thus, you won’t find any ATMs in the Annapurna Circuit Trail except in Jomsom.
-However, the ATM in Jomsom is not reliable so, don’t get fully depended on it.
+However, the ATM in Jomsom is not reliable, don’t get entirely dependent on it.

 Related articles you may like: